This lecture deals with the Wishart distribution, which is a multivariate generalization of the Gamma distribution.

 The parameter needs not be an integer, but, when is not an integer, can no longer be interpreted as a sum of outer products of multivariate normal random vectors.

 The proof of this proposition is quite lengthy and complicated.
-The interested reader might have a look at:
+The interested reader might have a look at Ghosh and Sinha (2002).

-We do not provide a fully general proof, but we prove this result only for the special case in which is integer and can be written as:(see subsection above).
-In this case:where we have used the fact that the covariance matrix of can be written as:(see the lecture entitled Covariance matrix).
+We do not provide a fully general proof, but we prove this result only for the special case in which is integer and can be written as(see subsection above).
+In this case, we have thatwhere we have used the fact that the covariance matrix of can be written as(see the lecture entitled Covariance matrix).